 State laws, such as the Washington, D.C.
-Human Rights Act, provide even more expansive employment discrimination protections than the federal law.
+Human Rights Act or the Pennsylvania Human Relations Act, provide even more expansive employment discrimination protections than the federal law.
 For example, the D.C.
 Human Rights Act prohibits employers from discriminating against employees because of the employees’ marital status, personal appearance, sexual orientation, gender identity or expression, family responsibilities, genetic information, disability, matriculation, or political affiliation.

 Washington D.C.
 Employee Rights Law Firm